michgz/vibration/README.md

   - ADXL355: Expensive (>$35!) but superb noise performance: 25 ug/rtHz.
 Best source at the moment seems to be direct from Analog.com, hopefully will become more mainstream soon.
 - ESP32 hardware

-Would like in future to support analogue accelerometers, particularly ADXL354, and piezoelectrics transducers.
+Would like in future to support analogue accelerometers, particularly ADXL354, and piezoelectrics transducers, and to enable Ethernet communications.